ambrt/loopback-sandbox/README.md

 # loopback-sandbox

-In customer.js model, based on User model, there is a `redirect` that user is pointed to when he verifies his email.<br><br>
+In options provided to `verify` method of User based model (customer.js), there is a `redirect` property.
+It is used to create a `verifyHref` for sending to user.
+<br><br>
- If `redirect` is hash path (like `/#/login`), it breaks the verification, because verify token starts to be aprt of hash and not normal GET variable.
+ If `redirect` is hash path (like `/#/login`), it breaks the verification, because verify token starts to be a part of hash and not normal GET variable.

 A repository for reproducing [LoopBack community issues][wiki-issues].